Complete Business Minor in Rome, Italy & Madrid, Spain

 Program open to all business majors/minors or related fields.
 Students must have a 2.25 or higher GPA, and must complete all requirements for credit.

-Students stay in either a 3 star or higher hotel or self-service apartments in Madrid, with easy access to bus and/or metro lines and necessary amenities.
-Breakfast each work day and Internet are included in the program fees.
+Students stay in either a 3 star or higher hotel or self-service apartments with necessary amenities and easy access to bus and/or metro lines.
+Breakfast each work day and internet are included in the program fees.
 Students are on their own for other meals (though area around their lodging has plenty of restaurants).
-Travel on Madrid’s great metro network and bus system for the duration of the program is included in program fee.
-Specific housing location and details will be provided prior to departure from the U.S.
+Travel on metro network and bus system for the duration of the program is included in program fee.
+Specific housing location and details will be provided prior to departure.

 Specific tour/event details provided before departure from U.S. and subject to change.